brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 This small sack appears empty.
 Anyone reaching into the bag feels a small, fuzzy ball.
 If the ball is removed and tossed up to 20 feet away, it turns into an animal.
-The animal serves the character who drew it from the bag for 10 minutes (or until slain or ordered back into the bag), at which point it disappears.
+The animal serves the character who drew it from the bag for 10 minutes (or until slain or ordered back into the bag, at which point it disappears.
 It can follow any of the commands described in the Handle Animal skill.
 Each of the three kinds of _bags of tricks _produces a different set of animals.
 Use the following tables to determine what animals can be drawn out of each.

 | Gray Bag | Rust Bag | Tan Bag |
 | --- | --- | --- |